Multi-function printer: Types of MFPs

 A Hewlett-Packard Photosmart C3180, featuring card readers and photo printing.
 An example of an AIO.

 A Konica Minolta bizhub 210.
 An example of a freestanding SOHO MFP.

 A Canon IR2270.
 An example of a mid-range Office MFP.

 A Konica Minolta bizhub C451 with an attached finisher.
 An example of a mid-range Office colour MFP.

 A Konica Minolta bizhub 750.
 An example of a high end Office Black and White MFP.

 MFP manufacturers traditionally divided MFPs into various segments.
 The segments roughly divided the MFPs according to their speed in pages-per-minute (ppm) and duty-cycle/robustness.
 However, many manufacturers are beginning to avoid the segment definition for their products, as speed and basic functionality alone do not always differentiate the many features that the devices include.
 Two color MFPs of a similar speed may end in the same segment, despite having potentially very different feature-sets, and therefore very different prices.
 From a marketing perspective, the manufacturer of the more expensive MFP would want to differentiate their product as much as possible to justify the price difference, and therefore avoids the segment definition.

 Many MFP types, regardless of the category they fall into, also come in a "printer only" variety, which is the same model without the scanner unit included.
 This can even occur with devices where the scanner unit physically appears highly integrated into the product.

 As of 2013, almost all printer manufacturers offer multifunction printers.
 They are designed for home, small business, enterprise and commercial use.
 Naturally, the cost, usability, robustness, throughput, output quality, etc. all vary with the various use cases.
 However, they all generally do the same functions; printing, scanning, and photocopying.
 In the commercial/enterprise area, most MFP have used laser-printer technology, while the personal, SOHO environments, utilize inkjet methods.
 Typically, inkjet printers have struggled with delivering the performance and color-saturation demanded by enterprise/large business use.
 However, HP has recently launched a business-grade MFP using inkjet technology.
-From the 1980's to the 2010's, multi-function printers often included fax functionality, contemporary with the prevalence of fax machines in office communications.
+From the 1980s to the 2010s, multi-function printers often included fax functionality, contemporary with the prevalence of fax machines in office communications.

 In any case, instead of rigidly defined segments based on speed, more general definitions based on intended target audience and capabilities are becoming much more common As of 2013.
 While the sector lacks formal definitions, it is common agreed amongst MFP manufacturers that the products fall roughly into the following categories: